Karz (film): Plot

 Kabira then reveals to Monty that Tina's father was murdered by Kamini's brother after overhearing a secret involving Ravi and the temple of Kali.
-In retaliation, Kabira killed Kamini's brother which is why he went to jail.
-Pretending to know Kamini's secret, Kabira blackmailed her to raise Tina with a proper education.
+In retaliation, Kabira killed Kamini's brother which is why he was arrested by the police.
+Pretending to be aware of Kamini's secret, Kabira blackmailed her in prison to raise Tina with a proper education.
 Monty in kind reveals to Kabira his connection to Ravi Verma, and that they must find Ravi's estranged family, with whom Monty is united.
 Accepting that he is Ravi's reincarnation, Monty is able to piece together Ravi's murder.

-To set things right, Monty and Kabira gradually trick Kamini into believing that Ravi's ghost seeks revenge.
-In their final trick, Monty and Tina perform at a local school opening function attended by Kamini, where they dramatize Ravi's story.

-Kamini is horrified to see Ravi's mother and sister, and flees.
-When Monty confronts her, Kamini confesses to Ravi's murder, which the police record.
+To set things right, Monty and Kabira gradually trick Kamini into believing that Ravi's ghost is seeking revenge.
+In their final trick, Monty and Tina perform at a local school opening function attended by Kamini, where they dramatise Ravi's story.
+Kamini is horrified to see Ravi's mother and sister and escapes.
+When Monty confronts her, Kamini confesses to Ravi's murder, which is recorded by the police.
 However, Judah holds Tina hostage and offers her in exchange for Kamini.
-Just as the exchange is about to take place, Tina jumps on Kamini causing a mêlée.
-Kabira and Monty gain the upper hand but Judah locks Ravi's mother and sister in a house and sets it ablaze.
+Just as the exchange is about to take place, Tina jumps on Kamini causing a melee.
+Kabira and Monty gain the upper-hand but Judah locks Ravi's mother and sister in a house and sets it ablaze.
 Monty saves them, and kills Judah in the fire.
 Kamini escapes in a jeep but Monty pursues her.
-She tries to ram Monty off the cliff at the temple of Kali in the same way she killed Ravi, but this time Monty jumps away, causing her to drive off the cliff to her death.
+She tries to throw Monty off the cliff at the temple of Kali in the same way she killed Ravi, but this time Monty jumps away, causing Kamini to drive off the cliff and meet her death.
 In the end, the Verma wealth and property is returned to Ravi's family and Monty marries Tina.